SAVE THE DATE! Join us in Houston on April 25, 2020, for Spaces & Places 2020.

 ABOUT SPACES & PLACES

 A grassroots network of urban planners, policymakers, and designers formed in 2016 to amplify work on the issues affecting communities of color that are too often not fully recognized or addressed by professional urban planning and design communities.
-That effort, with the support of a committee of volunteers, the Gehl Institute, and WXY Studio, has resulted in a series of ‘unconference’ convenings held in conjunction with the American Planning Association’s National Planning Conference each year.
+That effort, with the support of a committee of volunteers, the APA Housing and Community Development Division, WXY Studio, NextCity, and others, has resulted in a series of ‘unconference’ convenings held in conjunction with the American Planning Association’s National Planning Conference each year.

 Please contact the organizing committee for details about sponsorship and partnership opportunities at firstname.lastname@example.org.
 You can learn more about the initiative in our Op-Ed in NextCity, “Spaces and Places of Our Own Making” and stay up-to-date on our work by joining our Facebook Group.